 Geo-targeted coupons are also a great way to segment customers, serving different ads to those located near college campuses offering deals on more college-geared needs vs. those in more residential neighborhoods near schools.

-55% of back-to-school shoppers are planning to shop online, with department stores and discount stores tied for second at 45%.
-That’s in contrast to back-to-college shopping between those channels at 49% online, 35% at department stores, and 33% at discount stores.
+57% of back-to-school shoppers are planning to shop online, with department stores coming in second at 50% and discount stores in third at 47%.
+That’s in contrast to back-to-college shopping between those channels at 50% online, 35% at department stores, and 31% at discount stores.
 Those of you marketing to the B2S crowd are better off focusing on online-only traffic vs. B2C marketers who may find more luck in uniting the online & offline experiences.

 Rather than merely showing other products you carry, make recommendations for ones complementary to those they’re interested in.
 If you’d rather go the freebie route, perhaps trigger a pop-up with a free cup for their college (and let them choose the right one)–for ownership over the gift & a more personalized experience).
 These offers have a higher conversion rate and make the user’s journey even easier.